 This type of pram has two seats next to each other.
 Look for one where both seats recline independently.

-- You'll be able to see both bubs at once.
+- It's easier to see both bubs at once.

-- Depending on the model, they're better for twin newborns, as you can recline them properly.
+- Depending on the model, they're usually better for twin newborns, as you can recline both seats fully.

-- While generally much bigger than single strollers, we found some in our test that were pretty good, size-wise.
+- While generally much bigger than single strollers, we find some that aren't too bulky.

 - They are generally quite wide, making fitting through doorways and narrow supermarket aisles tricky.